MATHEMATICAL FINANCE mod.1

 For each topic applications are provided.

-Lecture notes for the second part of the course will be provided by the teacher and made available on the Internet.
+Moreover, lecture notes for the second part of the course will be provided by the teacher and made available on Elly.

 The course provides several hours of computer lab, during which students can experiment with the main theoretical concepts presented and deepen their understanding and use through the development of application programs that use the software Matlab.